 Plan Ahead for Student Loan Forgiveness

-Borrowers on an income-driven repayment plan can have their federal student loans forgiven after 20-25 years worth of payments… regardless of their employer or how much they have paid over that period of time.
+Borrowers on an income-driven repayment plan can have their federal student loans forgiven after 20-25 years worth of payments… regardless of their employer or how much they have paid over that period.

 While this light at the end of the tunnel is a huge perk, it comes attached to a train in the form of a huge tax bill.